 THE place to go in Ohio is Columbus - the state's capital.
 It's got Ohio State University, a strong economy, a zoo, tons of shopping and restaurants, and a really happenin' downtown area.
 Home values in the city currently average $145,659 - which is a HUGE increase of 11% over the past year.
 List prices for homes currently average $159,500, and homes are closing for about $150,600.
 The list price per square foot is about $113.

 And check this out - Ohio's got lots of new construction happenin'.
-According to zillow.com, the major pattern of new development flows in a diagonal line upwards across the state from Cincinnati, to Columbus, all the way up to Cleveland.
+The major pattern of new development flows in a diagonal line upwards across the state from Cincinnati, to Columbus, all the way up to Cleveland.
 So, no matter which major city starting with a 'C' appeals to you the most, there'll be plenty of new places to choose from.

 It's great to know WHERE to search, but wouldn't you like to know HOW MUCH you might be paying for your new house?
 Thought so.
 So, we're moving right along to home values/prices next.

 Don't worry, apartment/condo seekers, we'll show you some love, too.
-According to zillow.com, average rent for the state as a whole is just $579/month for a one-bedroom, and $757/month for a two-bedroom.
+Average rent for the state as a whole is just $579/month for a one-bedroom, and $757/month for a two-bedroom.
 You'll pay a bit more in the state's bigger cities, though.
 Columbus has one-bedrooms going for an average of $885/month, Cleveland for $959/month and Cincinnati for $829/month.

 And our townhouse folks, of course we didn't forget about you.
-As seen on zillow.com, average rent for a townhouse in Ohio ranges from $350/month for a two-bed/one-bath place to $1,100/month for a three-bed/one-and-a-half bath place.
+Average rent for a townhouse in Ohio ranges from $350/month for a two-bed/one-bath place to $1,100/month for a three-bed/one-and-a-half bath place.

 Buying a house is only half the battle - you've also gotta think about what kind of homeowners insurance you'll need.
 Each state is prone to different types of natural disasters, and Ohio's happens to be tornadoes.
 Even though the state is located just outside of Tornado Alley, it still gets hit by about 16 of 'em each year.